-The NYU Innovation Venture Fund is a seed-stage venture capital fund created in 2010 to invest exclusively in startups founded by and/or commercializing technologies and intellectual property developed by NYU students, faculty and researchers.
+The NYU Innovation Venture Fund is a seed-stage venture capital fund created in 2010 to invest exclusively in startups founded by and/or commercializing technologies and intellectual property developed by current NYU students, faculty and researchers.

 NYU excels at turning federal research dollars into patentable inventions.
 In recent years, it has converted intellectual property into more licensing income than Stanford, Columbia, MIT, Harvard, and the University of California system.
 In two decades, over 100 startups have been built on NYU discoveries and innovations.
 The Fund will bolster that strength.

-The Fund will consider proposals from startups founded by students, faculty and researchers at any NYU school, college or institute.
+The Fund will consider proposals from startups founded by current students, faculty and researchers at any NYU school, college or institute.

 NYU initially capitalized the Fund—much of which came from the proceeds of the sale of a company previously spun out of NYU—and anticipates this growing to $20 million, with tax-deductible donor contributions.
 The Fund makes approximately five to six investments per year, from $100,000 - $150,000 each, in partnership with other angel investors and/or venture capital firms.
 The Fund will recycle investment returns from the successful sale of portfolio companies back into the University to finance further research and spinout ventures.
 In time, recycling these proceeds could provide a self-financing means to enable NYU to continue these activities into the future.